Last updated Feb 11, 2026.

 The Future of Goal-Based Agents

 Goal-based agents continue evolving rapidly.
-Here's what's emerging:
+Here's what's emerging, backed by expert predictions:

 Integration with Generative AI